csdms/ivy/CONTRIBUTING.rst

 1. The pull request should include tests.
 2. If the pull request adds functionality, the docs should be updated.
-Put your new functionality into a function with a docstring, and add the feature to the list in README.rst.
+Put your new functionality into a function with a docstring, and add the feature to the list in README.md.
-3. The pull request should work for Python 3.6, 3.7, and 3.8.
+3. The pull request should work for Python 3.8, 3.9, and 3.10.
    Make sure that the tests pass for all supported Python versions.

 Deploying